hashicorp/terraform-website/content/source/docs/plugin/framework/writing-state.html.md

 ### Detected Interfaces

-If the Go type a value is being set on implements the [`tftypes.ValueCreator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go/tftypes#ValueCreator), that interface will be delegated to to handle the conversion.
+If a value is set on a Go type that implements the [`tftypes.ValueCreator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go/tftypes#ValueCreator), that interface will be delegated to to handle the conversion.
+#### Unknownable

-If the Go type a value is being set on fills the following interface:
+If a value is set on a Go type that fills the `Unknownable` interface:

 ```go
 type Unknownable interface {